-Merger Control Comparative Guide - - China
+Merger Control Comparative Guide

 - voting records;

-- the composition and voting mechanism of decision-making or managerial bodies, such as the board of directors, within the other undertaking and voting records;
+- the composition and voting mechanisms of decision-making or managerial bodies, such as the board of directors, within the other undertaking and voting records;

 - information pertinent to the appointment and removal of senior management members within the other undertaking;